OPSC OCS Notification 2026: Get Full Details on Vacancies, Eligibility, Exam Dates & Syllabus

 (25% marks required in each paper to qualify for evaluation of other papers.)

-Part II – Papers for Merit Ranking
+Part-II: Papers Counted for Merit

 - Essay – 250 Marks